 During those last weeks we talked about the moments in her life that had meant something to her.
 These talks enabled me to write all but the last paragraph of her obituary.

 What happened after that was so profound that I could only describe it as “a powerful death, after a powerful life”.

 Surrounded by her nursing friends, who held her, monitored her, and comforted her, Pat Burge died in her own bed after a series of exhilarated breaths, like she could see something great coming.
 She had farewelled everyone, made peace with her journey, showed no more than a hint of despair and an abundance of humour.

 Without her, most of us who had relied on her heroism came to absolutely nothing, and we needed to rebuild from deep within.

 But hers was an inspiring death, which in its own time saw my prayer answered.
-We have been okay, since she left us.
-We’ve had to grow the seeds she planted, but when taken care of, they proved to bear wonderful fruit, and still do.
+We have been okay, since she had to leave us.
+We’ve had to grow the seeds she planted, the germ of which is the emotional intelligence that was Mum’s key attribute.
+When taken care of, they proved to bear wonderful fruit, and still do.

 © Michael Burge, all rights reserved.